 Carbon Management Plan

-Our Carbon Management Plan (CMP3 2015) has now been approved by Governing Council and includes an update of the implementation plan and also the figures and reports now include the additional buildings.
-We have included additional metrics of analysing against floor area of our estate and also Full Time Equivalent figures of staff and students (FTE).
+Our Carbon Management Plan CMP3 has now been approved by Governing Council and includes an update of the implementation plan and also the figures and reports now include the additional buildings.
+We have included additional metrics for analysing against floor area of our estate and also Full-Time Equivalent figures for staff and students (FTE).

 Delivering a reduction in carbon emissions is one of the University's KPI's (Key Performance Indicators) and as such our progress is closely monitored by Governing Council.